Documentation

 • Ignore - prevents a field that you specify from being ingested into mParticle

-The next steps vary depending on the mapping type you select:
+The next steps will vary depending on the data you are ingesting and the mapping type you select.
+Following are several examples of how to use each mapping type.

 Column mapping